June 27, 2017 – The Space Foundation is now accepting nominations for its highest award, the General James E. Hill Lifetime Space Achievement Award.

-Nominations must be received by September 30, 2016, and the award will be presented at a special luncheon on April 5, 2017, during the Space Foundation’s 33rd Space Symposium at The Broadmoor Hotel in Colorado Springs, Colorado.
+Nominations must be received by October 2, 2017, and the award will be presented at a special luncheon, co-sponsored by Boeing, on April 18, 2018, during the Space Foundation’s 34th Space Symposium at The Broadmoor in Colorado Springs, Colorado.

 Any person may nominate a candidate for the award, with the exception that individuals may not nominate themselves.